-The kids are away with their aunt and I have the house to myself… can there be anything more exciting than that?!
-Umm… May be to others, this may not seem a big deal but … this is the first time in weeks, if not months, that I am home alone.
-It feels bliss!
-What is more, they gave me a very calm morning to sort out my kitchen.
-I don’t know about you but … I am one of those people who can get into a lot of depression if my kitchen isn’t clean.
-Not that I am a supermum, who does it all, but I try … and I try … and well, sometimes, it just isn’t enough but… there is nothing more important than happy, healthy, giggling kids!
+The kids are away with their aunt and I have the house to myself.
+Can there be anything more exciting than that?!
+Umm… May be to others, this may not seem a big deal, but as a mum with a baby and toddler, this is the first time in weeks, if not months, that I am home alone.

+What is more… they gave me a very calm morning to sort out my kitchen.
+I don’t know about you but, I am one of those people who can get into a lot of depression if my kitchen isn’t clean.
+Not that I am a supermom, who does it all.
+But I try … and I try … and well, sometimes, it just isn’t enough.
+But there is nothing more important than happy, healthy, giggling kids!

 Of course, most of it, I owe to reading Gina Ford’s The Contented Toddler Years because before that nothing really impressed me about putting my kids on a routine.
 You can get the book here on Amazon.

 There were a couple of things that I had had a problem with in the past.

-- One, was that I didn’t really think that the age old saying that ‘a baby had its own routine and changing it would be harming it’ held true.
+Routine.
+One, was that I didn’t really think that the age old saying that ‘a baby had its own routine and changing it would be harming it’ held true.

-- Two, I didn’t believe in demand feeding because I saw, how it went really bad.
+Demand feeding.
+Two, I didn’t believe in demand feeding because I saw, how it went really bad.
 I didn’t have control over when was the right time to say, no more.

+Bedtime issues.
 Then there was the major problem that I had with getting my kids to sleep when it was time to sleep.
 With my first one, I had to rock him or walk him to sleep forever.

+Meal time issues.
 I also didn’t know how to get my kids to eat more or eat less.
 My son, well… he ate everything and on time but he was hyperactive (as in Hyperactivity, really) and my did he vomit often!
 My daughter didn’t take to solids until she was almost 9months old.
 She didn’t want most of the stuff and she hated fruits.

 The baby followed it herself.
 All that I did, was looked after my needs and of course, I made sure she bathed on time and that I woke her up to feed her on time or sleep as soon as it two hours.
 As the weeks changed, and the routines changed, so did my baby.
 She would change something herself and when I looked into the book, there it was.

 Everyone thought she was an easy baby.
 She had a time for everything and when I wanted to go out and leave her with someone, they knew exactly what she wanted.
 Sometimes, I went off for the whole day and she was fine and so were the people caring for her!

 We returned home when she turned 5months.
-She would sleep from 7pm to 7am every night with a sleepy feed at 10/10.30pm but after a few weeks of returning she started getting up at night.
+She would sleep from 7pm to 7am every night with a sleepy feed at 10/10.30pm but after a few weeks of returning, she started getting up at night.
 At first it was once at 5am and then it was twice and then thrice and this was becoming daily.
 She was chewing her hands all the time… drooling so much that I had to change her shirt every hour or two and she was always screaming.

 She turned six months a few days ago and we are slowly moving on to three meals a day.
-She is taking everything she should be taking and feeding well and sleeping well so… all is well.
+She is taking everything she should be taking, and feeding well and sleeping well, so all is well.

 I recently published my experience with introducing solids to babies.
 Gina’s routines worked again.
 Thank you Gina! 🙂

 Why did Gina Ford’s routines work for me?

 I think the reason it worked was because I so strongly believed it would.
 I had read and reread the book so many times before the baby was born, I had read up every where I could and in a way researched the technique so that I could start from day 1.
 That or Lil’ One is a very easy baby! 🙂